dandi/dandi-archive/doc/design/zarr-performance-redesign.md

 and the rest is on par with the changes needed for `dandi-cli`.
 If all concerns with the plan are allayed, then it should not be difficult to execute the plan and gain significant performance for Zarr upload.

+---
+## Previous Design

+We previously included extra functionality, which involved *including* the locally computed checksum when finalizing the zarr archive (step 7), and adding a `MISMATCH` state to the zarr `status` field, which would be set if the checksum produced by the asynchronous zarr checksum task didn't match the checksum provided in step 7.

+This addition was later reverted in the interest of simplicity, as well as the fact that it is funtionally equivalent to the current design.